customink/gigo/README.md

 The GIGO gem is not likely the proper solutions.
 If you have bad encodings in your database, you should fix them and write consistent encodings.
 That said, if you have no other choice, GIGO can help.

-This gem depends on a series of transcoders including `ActiveSupport::Multibyte#tidy_bytes` along with one of the many public forks of `CharDet` for ruby.
-Since `CharDet` is not a public gem and following proper semantic versioning, we have decided to vendor the [kirillrdy/rchardet](http://github.com/kirillrdy/rchardet) repo.
-We have even made sure that our vendored version stays in our namesacpe by using `GIGO::CharDet`.
-So if you have another version bundled, feel confident that the two will not conflict.
+This gem can utilize a series of transcoders but for now use the `ActiveSupport::Multibyte#tidy_bytes` to do most of the heavy lifting.

 ## Usage